 There are a lot happening in our bodies that we cannot control.
 Processes happen on their own that don’t require active intervention from us.
 We can influence our body in how we take care of it, but otherwise that’s it.
 We can however control our minds, our muscles and our breath.
 (Provided the illness/injury we have doesn’t affect any of these.)
 And this leads me to my next point.

-Look after your mental and emotional health too
+You cope with a setback in recovery by also looking after your mental and emotional health

-Your mental/emotional health is equally important.
-And it could take a knock when you have to cope with a setback in recovery.
+That is so important.
+It can take a hard knock when you have to cope with a setback in recovery.
 Mindfulness, meditation, breathing exercises, speaking to a counsellor or a coach, reading books on maintaining your mental fitness, and more can all help you to care for your mental health.

 If your physical health isn’t in a place where you want it to be, but your mental health is, that can help stay in the driving seat of coping with your physical health issue.